 - American ginseng or Panax quinquefolium is considered a “true” ginseng.
 It has been used for stomach and bronchial disorders, asthma, and they called it gisens.

-- The most widely used are Panax ginseng, also known as Korean or Asian red ginseng.
+- The most widely used are Panax ginseng, also known as Korean Red Panax Ginseng for Energy, Performance & Mental Health

 The name ginseng comes from jen-shen which means “human root” (gin refers to man and seng to the essence in Chinese).
 The Panax is derived from the Greek word “pan” meaning all and “akos” meaning to cure.
 Thus, the literal translation of Panax would be a cure-all.